2020 RAM 2500 and 3500 American Pickups in Australia: What You Need to Know They’re among...

 - Avoid wearing tight-fitting socks and shoes that compress the toes together as this will only aggravate the condition.
 You can try placing a small cotton ball between the affected toes to relieve the pressure on the toenail.

-If you have tried all of the above without much relief, suffer from recurring incidents and would like an alternative to surgery, Footwork Podiatry is on hand to assist.
+If you have tried all of the above without much relief, suffer from recurring incidents and would like an alternative to surgery, The Footwork Clinic is on hand to assist.

 Lin highly recommends a revolutionary new treatment modality called nail bracing.
 “Nail bracing is a unique solution to ingrown toenails, utilising a fibreglass brace that is fitted to the toenail.
 The brace corrects the curvature of the toenail, thereby lifting the toenail out of the nail fold gently over time, without pain.”